vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/NetworkMonitorGuide.md

 }
 ```

-- Important: ``NetworkMonitor`` always executes delegate calbacks on the main thread.
+- Important: By default, instances of ``NetworkMonitor`` always call execute their delegate callbacks on the main thread.
+You can change this behavior by setting the monitor's `.updateQueue` property.

 ##### NotificationCenter